alehpineda/obsidian_vault/01_Projects/Jellyfin remote server.md

 The demo was on mac/windows.
 So it was enabled by default.
 Linux has it disabled by default.

-I used tailscale's ip v4 instead of
+I used tailscale's ip v4 instead of localhost and 127.0.0.1.
+Not sure if this was necesary or not since the server is in a docker container.